TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/database-operations/_index.md

 {{</ tabs/tab >}}
 {{</ tabs/container >}}

+Please note that creating initial resources mentioned below is required for the stack to work.

 ## Create a Tenant in the Identity Server Database (multi-tenant only)

 If you can not, or do not want to use the Tenant Billing Server or the API to create tenants, you can create tenants directly in the database.